 Email: Lisa Joliecoeur

-“News of the World” by Paulette Jiles (Publisher: It is 1870 and Captain Jefferson Kyle Kidd travels through northern Texas, giving live readings to paying audiences hungry for news of the world.
-An elderly widower who has lived through three wars and fought in two of them, the captain enjoys his rootless, solitary existence.)
+“News of the World” by Paulette Jiles Those of us who read this book loved it: In 1870, Captain Jefferson Kyle Kidd travels through northern Texas, giving live readings to paying audiences hungry for news of the world.
+An elderly widower who has lived through three wars and fought in two of them, the captain enjoys his rootless, solitary existence.
+We enjoyed the descriptions of the places the captain visited and the varied receptions he received.
+We also discussed how in today’s world we are inundated with news, so often that we take for granted that information is always within reach.
+Jiles crafts great details of people hanging on every word Kidd shares, and Kidd is thrilled when he arrives in a community with updated news papers.
+The ending of the novel is satisfying.

-“Gentleman in Moscow” by Amor Towles (Publisher: A Gentleman in Moscow immerses us in another elegantly drawn era with the story of Count Alexander Rostov.
-When, in 1922, he is deemed an unrepentant aristocrat by a Bolshevik tribunal, the count is sentenced to house arrest in the Metropol, a grand hotel across the street from the Kremlin.
+“Gentleman in Moscow” by Amor Towles In 1922, Count Alexander Rostov is deemed an unrepentant aristocrat by a Bolshevik tribunal and is sentenced to house arrest in the Metropol, a grand hotel across the street from the Kremlin.
 Rostov, an indomitable man of erudition and wit, has never worked a day in his life, and must now live in an attic room while some of the most tumultuous decades in Russian history are unfolding outside the hotel’s doors.
 Unexpectedly, his reduced circumstances provide him a doorway into a much larger world of emotional discovery.

 Brimming with humor, a glittering cast of characters, and one beautifully rendered scene after another, this singular novel casts a spell as it relates the count’s endeavor to gain a deeper understanding of what it means to be a man of purpose.)